FubyCoder/lumberjack-bot/README.md

 - Go to the terminal and start the bot using `python3 main.py`
 - Switch to the game again and **let it chop**

-# QA
+# Q&A

-- The bot will not let you move my mouse when it starts , how can i gain controll again ?
+- **The bot will not let you move my mouse when it starts , how can i gain controll again ? **
 - Use the CRTL+ALT+CANC combination for 5 seconds , the app will crash and you can move again :)